GabrielCartier/substreams-foundational-modules/tron-common/README.md

 - The _owner address_ of every transactions that support it.
 - The _to address_ of every transactions that suppoirt it

-You can use this module as a `blockFilter` to filter transactions based on the parameters specified above:
+You can use this module as a `blockFilter` to filter transactions based on the parameters specified above.
+Here's an example to filter all the USDT (`TR7NHqjeKQxGTCi8q8ZY4pL8otSzgjLj6t`) transfers from `TMAP4Dnyh2og7bzW6HxZfuZqRSTHsVDKRT`:

 ```yaml
   - name: my_module